cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 <HighlightBox type="tip">

-If you are feeling unsure about creating new data structures with Ignite CLI, take another look at the [previous sections](./create-message.md) of the exercise.
+If you feel unsure about creating new data structures with Ignite CLI, look at the [previous sections](./create-message.md) of the exercise again.

 </HighlightBox>

-To give the new v2 information a data structure you need:
+To give the new v2 information a data structure, you need the following:

-1. A set of **stats per player**: it makes sense to save one `struct` for each player and map it by address.
+1. Add a set of **stats per player**: it makes sense to save one `struct` for each player and map it by address.
 Remember that a game is stored at `StoredGame-value-123`, where `StoredGame-value-` is a constant prefix.
-In a similar fashion, Ignite CLI is going to create a new constant to use as the prefix for players:
+In a similar fashion, Ignite CLI creates a new constant to use as the prefix for players:

     ```sh
     $ ignite scaffold map playerInfo wonCount:uint lostCount:uint forfeitedCount:uint --module checkers --no-message